David Dixon’s legal experience is evident in every facet of government contracts. His attention to detail has proven to be a major asset.

 The Legal 500

-David Dixon, Pillsbury’s Government Contracts & Disputes Practice Group Co-Leader, concentrates his practice on the formation, administration and litigation of government contracts, grants and cooperative agreements at the federal level.
+David Dixon, Pillsbury’s Government Contracts & Disputes Practice group co-leader, concentrates his practice on counseling and disputes regarding the formation and administration of government contracts, grants and cooperative agreements at the federal level.

 David’s clients range from large Fortune 500 companies to small, disadvantaged businesses.
 These companies offer the federal government a wide range of products and services, including, among other things, major weapons systems and subsystems to the Department of Defense, Medicare administration, health information technology, and analytics services to the Centers for Medicare and Medicaid Services, as well as pharmaceutical, engineering, construction, and transportation products and services.